-Home / Health Insurance / Articles / Diet / Top 5 High-Fiber Foods
+Home / Health Insurance / Articles / Diet / Top 12 High-fibre Foods to Boost Your Health

 People often complain that they face bowel-related problems each morning.
 Others complain that they only pass stools once in a couple of days.
 Some people take powders and syrups every night because they feel that’s the only way to have a regular bowel movement.
 If this sounds like you, you may be missing out on one vital component in your diet, fibre.
 People usually focus on their daily protein, carbohydrate, and fat intake.
 However, they forget about fibre.